Rolex Milgauss

 Current Milgauss watches are powered by the in-house caliber 3131.
 This automatic movement has a 48-hour power reserve and ticks at 28,800 vibrations per hour (4 Hz).
 An inner case made of a special metal alloy protects the movement against magnetic fields.

-The Twinlock Crown: Water Resistant to 100 m (328 ft)
+The Twinlock Crown: Water-Resistant to 100 m

-The Oyster Bracelet with Easylink
+The Oyster Bracelet With Easylink

 Similar to its case, the Milgauss' three-piece link bracelet also comes in 904L stainless steel.
 This specific bracelet type is known as the Oyster bracelet, which Rolex uses for many other models.
 Its middle links are polished, while the outer links have a matte finish.
 The bracelet can easily be extended 5 mm with the Easylink system and adjusted to fit your wrist.